Utah Administrative Code

-(9) Furnishing any part of a title insurer's, title agency's, or title producer's facilities, for example, conference rooms or meeting rooms, to a client or its trade association, for anything other than the providing of escrow or title services, or meetings related to such, without receiving a fair rental or lease charge comparable to other rental or lease charges for facilities in the same geographic area.
+(9) Furnishing any part of a title insurer's, title agency title insurance producer's, or individual title insurance producer's facilities, for example, conference rooms or meeting rooms, to a client or its trade association, for anything other than the providing of escrow or title services, or meetings related to such, without receiving a fair rental or lease charge comparable to other rental or lease charges for facilities in the same geographic area.

-(10) The co-habitation or sharing of office space with a client of a title insurer, title agency, or title producer.
+(10) The co-habitation or sharing of office space with a client of a title insurer, agency title insurance producer, or individual title insurance producer.

-(11) Furnishing all or any part of the time or productive effort of any employee of the title insurer, agency or producer, for example, secretary, clerk, messenger or escrow officer, to any client.
+(11) Furnishing all or any part of the time or productive effort of any employee of the title insurer, agency title insurance producer or individual title insurance producer, for example, secretary, clerk, messenger or escrow officer, to any client.